We’re going to walk you through how to build out a simple template and run a checklist from it, in around 10 minutes.

 Drag and drop the two headings into place, or use the up/down arrows in the task menu to move them.

-Now we’re ready to run our first checklist from this template!
+Now you’re ready to run your first checklist from this template!
 (Learn about the difference between templates and checklists).

 Once you save changes to your template, you will see the green button on the right hand side “Run checklist…” Go ahead and click it.